const5craciun/chatbot_ai_agent/README.md

 chatbot.ipynb                  # Here you interact with the chatbot tests_chatbot.ipynb            # Testing chatbot outputs
+bedrock_chat.ipynb             # LangChain and LangGraph implementation of the same idea

 In order to run the project on your machine, after completing the 3 requirements you must do the following: